Anxiety Awareness and Management · · 31 min read

 Core Principles and Theoretical Framework of SFT

-The fundamental principles of structural family therapy focus on relational structure, subsystems, boundaries, and hierarchies.
+The fundamental principles of focus on relational structure, subsystems, boundaries, and hierarchies.
 This approach suggests that families are organized into distinct subsystems, such as parental and sibling units, which interact in dynamic ways.
 These interactions are influenced by boundaries that define the limits of each subsystem, significantly affecting how family members relate to one another.

 This organized approach enables therapists to identify and address interaction patterns that contribute to relational challenges.
 When boundaries are well-defined, family members can engage in healthier relationships, fostering overall well-being.
 In contrast, unclear boundaries may lead to conflicts and emotional distress.